Training courses

 The department offers the following courses:

-- Master of Earth and Planetary Sciences, Environment(STPE) comprising 4 courses:
+- Master's Degree in Earth and Planetary Sciences, Environment(STPE) comprising four tracks:

 AWARE IDIL Earth